Ashylila/TheCollector/README.md

 ## Features

-- Automated collectable turn-ins — no manual clicks per item
+- Turns in your collectables for you, no clicking through them one at a time
-- Auto-buy scrip items the moment you hit cap
+- Buys your scrip items automatically the moment you hit cap
-- Integration with **Artisan** and **GatherBuddyReborn** for full gather / craft / turn-in loops
+- Plays nicely with **Artisan** and **GatherBuddyReborn**, so you can leave a whole gather, craft, and turn-in loop running on its own
-- Planner with the best picks per currency, gated to your job level and crediting collectables already in your bags
+- A new **Firmament** mode that hands in Skybuilders' collectables and shops the Firmament scrip vendor the same way — still experimental, so expect the odd rough edge
-- Multi-character scrip dashboard, with balances refreshed after every turn-in and buy cycle
+- A planner that picks the best items for each currency, sticks to your job level, and counts what's already sitting in your bags
-- Stop conditions: halt automation at a scrip target, buy-cycle count, or session time limit
+- A Characters tab that keeps every alt's scrip balances in one place
-- Optional Discord webhook for run notifications
+- Can ping a Discord webhook when a run finishes or something needs you
-- Optional AutoRetainer piggyback for venture checks between runs
+- Hands off to **AutoRetainer** for venture checks and to **Deliveroo**  for Grand Company turn-ins between runs

 ---

 ## Installation

-1. In Dalamud, open **Plugin Settings → Custom Plugin Repositories**
+1. In Dalamud, open **Dalamud Settings → Experimental → Custom Plugin Repositories**

 2. Add this repo link: